FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 This layer incorporates:
 - **Proof of Person (PoP)**: Ensuring computational providers are real verified entities
 - **Proof of Utility (PoU)**: Confirming actual utility delivery for system operations
-- **Trust Networks**: Routing computation through trusted pathways
+- **Trust Networks**: The most fundamental human constraint that allows interaction and cooperation.
+Including system substrate of routing computation through trusted pathways or sharing information with realiability in both delivery and belief in truth.
-- **Economic lubricants**: Money, barter, reputation, or any mechanism reaching transaction equilibrium
+- **Economic lubricants**: Money, barter, reputation, company, overlapping benefit in elaborate ways added, or any mechanism reaching transaction equilibrium
-- **Will coalescence**: The system's own will to compute meeting providers' will to serve
+- **Will coalescence**: The joining together acts or steps, such that it has massive positive sum effects, and is able to materialize.
+Key component to realizing intent.
+Manifesting will.
+(There are others, which are not dealt with in this description, like ensuring you be allowed (Triads / The Crucible) and it not be thwarted opposed or subsequently destroyed (will-disentanglement) and you'd be able to easily find alternatives (actualizational layer / Discovery OS a key component in that))

 It's inherently plug-and-play - any "lubricant" that enables transaction agreement can be incorporated.
 Whether it's cryptocurrency, trust scores, social capital, or novel exchange mechanisms, if it helps reach acquiescence between parties, it becomes part of the actualization layer.